 Thinking about your death – many years from now hopefully – can give you a fresh perspective about the things that are important for you, today.

 Don’t worry if you don’t know what’s really important for you at this very moment.
 After all, you were obsessed with the number of followers you have on social media a moment ago.
 Take your time, think about it.
 Ask your friends.
 Write it down.
 Then, revise it.

 Ultimately, you’ll come up with a plan to do something – focus on one or two things – that is bigger than you and that can actually help other people live a better life.

 But don’t go overboard with your statement.

-Think about how you would like to be remembered and what can you possibly do that can potentially outlive you and inspire generations to come.
+Think about how you would like to be remembered and what you can possibly do, today, that can potentially outlive you and inspire generations to come.